 Real estate fraud: Real estate agents that sell you property with a known sinkhole underneath it may be held liable for injuries.
 Sinkholes - or even just a risk of a sinkhole - can cause property values to plummet.
 If a real estate agent is fraudulent and lies about the risks, it’s important that you contact a personal injury attorney immediately after your sinkhole accident.

 Neighborly nuisance: If a construction company, government agency or other corporation does extensive drilling or underground work and compromises the land in surrounding areas, sinkholes may form.
 If you are injured as a result, legal action may be necessary.

-How Much Is A Sinkhole Accident Case Worth?
+How Much Is A Sinkhole Accident Settlement Worth?

 There is no settlement calculator or formula for determining how much one of these cases is worth.
 Many different factors go into these claims, and no two incidents are the same.

-Your personal injury attorney will assess all the factors that went into the accident and give you a recommended course of action for our case.
+Your personal injury attorney will assess all the factors that went into the auto accident that resulted in your injuries and give you a recommended course of action for our case.